Board

 Executive Officer: Marika Kontellis

 Marika is a qualified social worker with postgraduate qualifications in management.
 Her frontline social work experience brings credibility to her leadership that is focused on building capability of organisations, teams and communities.
-Marika is a past member of the Disability Council of NSW, the Guardianship Tribunal of NSW and was, until 2012, an elected Local Government Councilor.
+Marika is a past member of the Disability Council of NSW, the Guardianship Tribunal of NSW and was, until 2012, an elected Local Government Councillor.
 Marika is a local with deep connections to the Inner Sydney Region.

 Board member: Ha Bui